ckeditor/ckeditor5/docs/features/index.md

 Additionally, CKEditor 5 offers the {@link features/restricted-editing restricted editing mode} where only selected part of the content may be edited by selected users, based on permissions system.
 And when there is a need for even more control, there is the {@link features/read-only read-only editor mode} that lets the uses access the content, but not edit it.

+{@img assets/img/features-collaboration.png 800 CKEditor 5 features.}

 ### Cross-platform interoperability

 Do not get stopped by technology differences - CKEditor 5 offers cross-platform interoperability.
 Being a {@link framework/index web-based JavaScript framework} it works in any and all environments.
 What is more, you can easily use documents from other editors: easily paste content {@link features/paste-from-word from MS Word}, paste from {@link features/paste-from-google-docs from Google Docs} and we even have extended support for {@link features/paste-plain-text pasting plain text} to inherit formatting for convenience.

+{@img assets/img/features-paste.png 800 CKEditor 5 features.}

 ### Output and exports

 Writing and editing content is one thing, sharing it is another.
 The CKEditor 5 WYSIWYG editor by default produces HTML output, that can be saved into a database.
 The default output can be also switched to {@lik features/markdown Github-flavored Markdown} formatted text.

 If you need to share the document, use {@link features/export-pdf export to PDF feature} to produce industry standard, portable, cross-platform final files.
-If you need to work further on the document, choose the {@link features/export-word export to Word} instead - and keep your comment and changes in the resulting
+If you need to work further on the document, choose the {@link features/export-word export to Word} instead - and keep your comment and changes in the resulting document, ready to be edited further.

+{@img assets/img/features-output.png 800 CKEditor 5 features.}

 ## Feature examples

 Each rich-text editor feature is presented on a separate page, with one or more working demos showcasing a feature along with some customization ideas that you can use in your implementation.

 <info-box>
-	**In most demos the number of features enabled is limited** to make the currently highlighted piece of functionality stand out more.
+	**In most feature demos the number of features enabled is limited** to make the currently highlighted piece of functionality stand out more, as shown in the screenshots above.
 However, in your CKEditor 5 WYSIWYG editor implementation you are free to choose and combine any features you like from those available.
 This can be easily and conveniently done in the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).
 </info-box>

 ## Looking for more?